Annual Policy Reminder

 In response to a global pandemic that has fundamentally changed our workplace, the university reevaluated existing policies and implemented new interim policies designed to support the safety, health, and well-being of our workforce and community.

 Important Information and Resources

-In addition to the required policies, below are links to information on other important work topics.
+In addition to the above policies, below are links to information on other important work topics.

 President's Reaffirmation of Equal Employment Opportunity

 Stanford University prohibits discrimination and harassment and provides equal opportunity for all employees and applicants for employment regardless of race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, marital status, sex, age, sexual orientation, gender identity, veteran status, or any other trait or status protected by applicable law.